Apple App Store in Brazil to Accept Alternative Payments

 Brazil ranks fifth globally in crypto adoption, processes roughly $318.8 billion in crypto value annually, and just hit the pause button on the tax policy that was supposed to define how all of it gets treated.
 That's a significant hold.

-The Minister, the Mandate, and the Timing
+The minister, the mandate, and the timing

-Here's the thing: Lula is heading into a tight reelection race.
+The political context matters: Lula is heading into a tight reelection race.
 Polls show him in a potential runoff against Senator Flávio Bolsonaro, and the last thing the administration wants is a divisive tax fight dominating headlines in the months before voters head to the polls.

 So the crypto consultation gets shelved.
 Not cancelled outright, but parked until the political dust settles.